LondheShubham153/tws-e-commerce-app/sonarqubesetup.md

 ```
 This allows all remote IP addresses to connect using password-based authentication.

-## 3. Reload PostgreSQL to apply changes:
+## 3. Reload PostgreSQL to apply changes
 ```bash
 sudo systemctl reload postgresql
 ```